 Real-time data is essential if your business depends on delivering flawless mobile experiences.

 Whether it is monitoring a live event or a new release, real-time data significantly minimizes risk.
-A mobile data platform like Embrace can proactively alert the mobile team to issues and provide the data needed to prioritize and solve them.
+A unified mobile platform like Embrace can proactively alert the mobile team to issues and provide the data needed to prioritize and solve them.

 While plenty of tools can offer data with a delay, Embrace is the only solution offering 100% of the data from 100% of sessions in real-time.
 We are the comprehensive solution built for the modern mobile team.